Transwest and the 2018 National Western Stock Show In Denver

-Already breaking attendance records, the 2018 National Western Stock Show in Denver, is a 115 year old tradition that locals and non-locals alike should plan to attend.
+Already breaking attendance records, the 2018 National Western Stock Show in Denver, is a 115-year-old tradition that locals and non-locals alike should plan to attend.
 This being my first venture to the festivities, I’m glad to say that I was wildly surprised.
 I had no idea what to expect.
-I had heard cowboys, the PBR and clearly, livestock.
-What I hadn’t anticipated was the miles of imported “trade -city” festivities that came along with those things!
+I had been told to plan on cowboys, the PBR and clearly, livestock.
+What I hadn’t anticipated was the miles of imported “trade-city” festivities that came along with those things!

 When you enter the National Western Complex, look left, Transwest and Cimarron trailers are there to greet you!

 I would recommend taking the time to have a conversation or two with the trailers salesmen there.
 Of course, they’re happy to give you the details of each model showcased this year, but make sure you take time to get to know them.
 Talk about stories, these ladies and gentlemen are half the fun!

 Team Transwest Goat Roping Champions

 Transwest doesn’t just sponsor the festivities, our tradition is about the experience.
 This year Transwest participated in the Team Goat Roping festivities.

 The premise behind the competition is to catch a specifically numbered goat in the pen, put a bandana on it, then guide it down to the end.
 At no point can the team carry the goat.
 Happy to join, Transwest Truck Trailer RV of Frederick General Manager Andrew Lyons, daughter Claire Lyons, George Eidsness (President of Transwest, Inc), and Michael Schafer.

 Transwest was declared champions of the event with the most points for the 7 round competition, which included: stick horse barrel race (with beer chugging) calf roping, cow pie toss, dummy roping, cornhole toss, pig penning, and the finale, the goat wrangling slalom course.